marcomatteo/steel_segmentation/README.md

-# Kaggle Severstal: steel defect detection
+# Kaggle Severstal: Steel Defect Detection
 > A walk through different solutions for the Severstal Kaggle competition.